asivitz/Hickory/Readme.md

 # Hickory

 Hickory is not really a Haskell game engine.
-It's more of a collection of tools that can be used to make games.
+It's more of a collection of tools and abstractions that can be used to make games.
 It doesn't have opinions and doesn't for you into a particular paradigm.

 ## Engine.Scene
 These modules provide an Input/Model/View abstraction.
 Useful for providing high-level structure to your game.